irfanalidv/UFL_London/README.md

-**Possible driven transaction combination for First transaction** [NOTE: This can help us to understand the riving factor or combination of transactions people would do as e cluster all the transactions with most influenced number in the overall transaction as we get these values which is help us understand when people would do trsanction]
+**Possible driven transaction combination for First transaction** [NOTE: This can help us to understand the driving factor or combination of transactions people would do as e cluster all the transactions with the most influenced number in the overall transaction as we get these values which is help us understand when people would do trsanction]

 ![purchase_combo](https://user-images.githubusercontent.com/5808185/35803293-44f6e9e8-0a99-11e8-9942-fc63ae032aaf.PNG)